therrguy/Topgg-Voter/README.md

 ## Problems, Bugs and Suggestions
+t

-in case you saw any Problems, Bugs and Suggestions you can tell me in the [issues](https://github.com/Luffy909/Topgg-Voter/issues/new) OR [Discord Server](https://discord.gg/HFZRWUC)
+in case you saw any Problems, Bugs and Suggestions you can tell me in the [issues](https://github.com/therrguy/Topgg-Voter/issues/new) OR [Discord Server](https://discord.gg/HFZRWUC)

 and i will fix and your suggetions and tell you in news channel in [Discord Server](https://discord.gg/HFZRWUC)